Medicare Elections Periods Coverage and Eligibility

 When it comes to understanding Medicare, eligibility and enrollment is often the most difficult thing.
 There are multiple times during which someone can enroll in Medicare, as well as a variety of eligibility criteria, some of which overlap and some which don’t.
 This is intended as a rough guide that can help you understand the basics of Medicare enrollment, election periods, and eligibility.

-Eligibility: The Basics
+Eligibility: The basics

 Before you enroll in Medicare, you have to be eligible.
 You are eligible for Medicare under the following conditions: